CMMS Solution CMMS Blog What Is Scheduled Maintenance

 Scheduled maintenance involves maintenance tasks allocated to a technician with a specific deadline.
 This type of maintenance covers inspections, servicing, adjustments, and planned shutdowns, which can be performed as one-time tasks or on a recurring basis.

 In simpler words, scheduled maintenance specifies who will perform the maintenance tasks and when they will be completed.
+You can also set and track maintenance KPIs to know how your teams are performing.

 In this article, we will discuss scheduled maintenance, including its types, benefits, examples, and how it differs from planned maintenance.
 We will also talk about factory scheduled maintenance, and scheduled maintenance critical percent (SMCP).